-Before installing the fireplace, it is mandatory to install the standoffs on the top (L) and the back (N) of the fireplace.
+Before installing the fireplace, it is mandatory to install the standoffs on the top (L), on the sides and (O) and (P) the back (N) of the fireplace.
 The standoffs can be found in the fireplace firebox and and the screws (M) to install them can be found in the fireplace manual.